ParidhiSinghPS/LINUX_DOCS/Readme.md

 - You can review everything before clicking Install to begin the installation process.
 <img src ="/ASSESTS/ready to install.jpeg">

-- (If you selected to import an autoinstall configuration, you'll confirm its installation on this screen.)
+- (If you selected to import an auto install configuration, you'll confirm its installation on this screen.)
 - (Once you proceed, Ubuntu will begin the installation process will begin.)

 ### PART 9:- Complete the Installation